 In the mid 1930s, Ice told a group of his colleagues that they needed "to follow their brethren in the medical profession and specialize."
 This was a challenge to the traditional thinking of attorneys as generalists.
 Ice observed that there was already a vast amount of information in the legal profession, and that clients would see the wisdom in working with experts in their particular field.
 Ice was right.
-Ice Miller's current division into five sections-business, labor and employment, litigation, public finance, and real estate - reflects Ice's progressive thinking and understanding of client needs.
+Ice Miller's current division into targeted practice and industry groups reflects Ice's progressive thinking and understanding of client needs.

 Founder Frederick Matson served the firm until 1941.
 By that time, the firm's name had changed five times, reflecting new partners and new opportunities.
 During World War II, the firm faced a heavy workload and an ever-changing work force.
 Law school graduates came on board and were immediately drafted for service.
 The attorneys who remained spent long hours reviewing government contracts for materials and labor, essential responsibilities for supporting their clients and America's war effort.

 In the early 1950s, two attorneys in the firm known as Ross McCord Ice and Miller were instrumental in the founding of the Indiana affiliate of the American Civil Liberties Union (ACLU).
 The actions of Merle Miller and Alan T. Nolan were controversial at the time - some in the Indianapolis community believed that the ACLU was linked to communism.
 Miller and Nolan were allowed to act on their convictions and the course that they believed would benefit the law profession and the citizens of Indiana.
 Legal controversy surrounding the ACLU continued for many years.